CommitteeOfZero/committeeofzero.github.io/_posts/2019-02-02-cc-steam-patch.markdown

 ##### Consistency fixes

-Like with STEINS;GATE 0, there were a number of terms in CHAOS;CHILD, such as names of people, objects, and products, which were translated differently in previous localizations and official media.
+There were a number of terms in CHAOS;CHILD, such as names of people, objects, and products, which were translated differently in previous localizations and official media.
 This patch **optionally** replaces all inconsistent terminology with the translations used in previous titles (primarily STEINS;GATE’s localization), as well as swapping the name order to Japanese (e.g. "Takumi Nishijo" → "Nishijou Takumi").

 ##### Typography improvements